Santosh-Gupta/SpeedTorch/README.md

 🏎️    Augment training parameters via CPU storage

-🏎️    Use any optimizer you want for embeddings training (Adamax, RMSProp, etc.).
-Previously, only SpraseAdam, Adagrad, and SGD were suitable since they support sprase gradients.
+🏎️    Use Adadelta, Adamax, RMSprop, Rprop, ASGD, AdamW, and Adam optimizers for embeddings training.
+Previously, only SpraseAdam, Adagrad, and SGD were suitable since they directly support sprase gradients.

 ## Benchmarks